lowcodeunit/public-web-docs/docs/guides/e-commerce/forestry-11ty-jamcart/setup-11ty.md

 /node_modules
 ```

-Now you can go ahead and commit your changes with the Git cli, though I prefer the visual interface of VS Code.
+Now you can go ahead and commit your changes with the Git CLI, though I prefer the visual interface of VS Code.
 Click the `Source Control` icon from the left activity bar in VS Code, then enter your commit message `Initial Commit` and click the check mark.
 When you're ready to push, click the triple dots and `push`.

 Now that our repository is setup on GitHub, we can get Forestry connected.